lflores/treemap/docs/options.md

 </table>

 ### Styles
-You can pass these options to the initialize function to set a custom look and feel for the plugin.
+You can use this classes to change the look and feel of component, such as font, border colors, and so on.
 <table>
     <tr>
         <th>Selector</th>